spatie/laravel-event-sourcing/docs/advanced-usage/using-aliases-for-stored-event-classes.md

 By default we store the `Event`'s FQCN in the database when storing the events.
 This prevents you from changing the name or the namespace of your event classes.

-To get around this you can define event class aliases in the `event-projector.php` config file:
+To get around this you can define event class aliases in the `event-sourcing.php` config file:

 ```php
     /*